ApoorvaGururajK/INFO5100_FinalProject/README.md

     - CHX
     - ISE

-## Additional Features
+## Features

+Users are welcomed to have a public registration
+Users can check current trends and prices of the various companies at choose Users can post a request to the Stock Brokers to Buy and Sell Stocks of various companies Users can post a request to the Mutual Fund Brokers to Buy and Sell of Mutual funds

+System Admins can create Broker Admin and Company Admin System admins can read users form db
+Broker Admin is responsible for adding

+### APIs
-News API: Used to connect the latest news related to the
+News API: Used to connect the latest news related to the financial world Stock Prices API: Used to generate Stock Prices based on any Company or firm given